ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 intialize these parameters are included in the following sections.

 Notably, the initialization of a simulant's hemoglobin concentration should occur *before* the initialization of iron responsiveness.
+This is because

 .. todo::

   Confirm order in which initialization occurs with research team, and explain reasoning.
+(More simple to assign a hemoglobin concentration based full hemoglobin distribution; bounds are universally between zero and 1.
+Also fits more easily with propensity score approach.)

 Hemoglobin Concentration
 ^^^^^^^^^^^^^^^^^^^^^^^^